-If you are interested in how to become a Counselor in Georgia, we have compiled some helpful information for you.
+If you are interested in how to become an LPC in Georgia, we have compiled some helpful information for you.

 A graduate degree is needed in order to work effectively as a Licensed Professional Counselor in the state of Georgia.
 A Master’s degree is required to gain certification.